ifm/documentation/PDS/GettingStarted/index_getting_started.md

 1. Extrinsic calibration is a necessary step before creating a PDS application.
 Follow the instructions above to calibrate the cameras manually.
 2. To create a PDS application instance, click on the `Application' window and click on **+** to create a new application.
 3. Select the port in the `Ports` section which is used by PDS application.
+Only one port can be selected.
 4. Change the state of the application from `CONF` to `IDLE`.
 In `IDLE` mode, the camera can be triggered upon request to collect a frame at a specific time, unlike in `RUN` mode where the camera is continuously streaming data.

    ![iVA_state](resources/iVA_state.png)